Posts

 • I use commas to achieve a speaking cadence as well as for defining structure.

 • I strongly believe the contents of quotes shouldn’t generally be messed with.
-This includes using logical punctuation to avoid altering content within quotation marks with my own punctuation.
+This includes using logical punctuation to avoid altering content within quotation marks.
 I do permit myself the use of stylings and further details like metric conversions within quotes, though they should not be displayed inline with text, and I make it obvious that they are additive.

 • Long quotations are displayed in blockquotes and without quotation marks.